dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 - think about whether some of these should be outside of models
 --->

+## Incremental Materialization Strategies

+In dbt-redshift, the following incremental materialization strategies are supported:

+- `append` (default)
+- `merge`
+- `delete+insert`

+All of these strategies are inheirited via from dbt-postgres.

 ## Performance Optimizations

 ### Using sortkey and distkey